freyaalminde/intercept/README.md

 #### Alternatives Considered

 Why not simply draw an emphasized selection yourself, you might ask?
-Well, that doesn’t work 100%, as there’s no `isSelected` environment value in SwiftUI, and the selection binding in lists are not updated while the mouse is down.
+That doesn’t work 100%, as there’s no `isSelected` environment value in SwiftUI, and the selection binding in lists are not updated while the mouse is down.

 ### Interception Proxy